jouwana/BECompiler/README.md

 # BEC README

 an extenstion that runs a better error compiler for Ocaml based on the article: Getting Into The Flow: Better Type Error Messages for Constraint-Based Type Inference
+This is the FrontEnd extension side.

+**for the backend server that runs and creates the dataflow errors, go to this [repository](https://github.com/RazanDally/BECompiler/)**

 ### Includes:
 - In extension Ocaml Interpreter with command and evaluation separator, error and warnings, and color coding.
 - An interactive AST tree visualizer.
-- Data Flow Type Error messages / information.
+- Data Flow Type Error messages / information. (**Needs the Backend Server activated locally from [here](https://github.com/RazanDally/BECompiler/)**)
 - LLM based solution and explanation to all the errors and warning in the code.